RMichaelSwan/-RMichaelSwan.github.io/index.md

 ## Interaction Lab

-At the interaction lab I work to develop robotic systems that will enable human robot interaction (HRI) research.
-Presently this takes the form of a [robot operating system (ROS)](https://www.ros.org/) stack called [HARMONI](https://github.com/interaction-lab/HARMONI) which we have structured to make it easy to add new robots (robot agnostic) and create new interactions for research.
+At the interaction lab I worked to develop a robotic system to enable human robot interaction (HRI) research.
+This took the form of a [robot operating system (ROS)](https://www.ros.org/) stack called [HARMONI](https://github.com/interaction-lab/HARMONI) which we structured to make it easy to add new robots (robot agnostic) and create new interactions for research.

 # Side-Projects